2024-25 Catalog

 2

 Preferably during the senior year, majors must complete at least four credits of experiential learning on a subject or in a context relevant to their major.
-Students may fulfill this requirement in a variety of ways - research, field school, internship, or thesis.
+Students may fulfill this requirement in a variety of ways - research, apprentice teaching, internship or thesis.

 3